 The stream then passes through the filter.
-What happens here is determined by your FILTER preference.
+Your FILTER preference determines what happens.
 The stream can be acted upon in one of the following ways:

-- No filtering takes place.
-This happens when you specify the NULL_FILTER preference type or when the value of the format column is IGNORE.
-Documents that are plain text, HTML, or XML need no filtering. - Formatted documents (binary) are filtered to marked-up text.
-This happens when you specify the AUTO_FILTER preference type or when the value of the format column is BINARY.
+- No filtering takes place when you specify the NULL_FILTER preference type or when the value of the format column is IGNORE.
+Documents that are plain text, HTML, or XML need no filtering. - Formatted documents (binary) are filtered to marked-up text when you specify the AUTO_FILTER preference type or when the value of the format column is BINARY.